 The Hua band played magnificently, despite being totally dysfunctional as a family.
 Led by two senior brothers on shawm and drum who were barely on speaking terms, they played in perfect ensemble, with complex heterophonic melody, and meticulously graded tempi.
 I still admire their artistry as much as I admire the Li family Daoists.

 We did some great tours together (Washington DC, Holland, England), and made the most spectacular CD, Walking shrill, that should be part of everyone’s collection.
 Go on, order it—it’ll blow your head off.
-Meanwhile, there’s a track on the audio playlist in the sidebar, with commentary here.

 While we’re about it, I wrote a long detailed analysis: